 If the AP is unable to assign IP address in the Association Response frame, then the AP sets the IP address assignment pending flag in the IP Address Response Control field of the FILS IP Address Assignment element to '”1'” and sets the IP address request timeout to 0 in Association Response frame.
 [CID 4826]

 If the AP needs more time to assign IP address, then the AP sets the IP address assignment pending flag in the IP Address Response Control field of the FILS IP Address Assignment element to '”1'” and sets the IP address request timeout to the maximum estimated time in the unit of seconds within which it (AP) will try to assign an IP address to the requesting STA in the Association Response frame.
-When the AP is ready with an IP address within IP address request timeout period, then AP shall send the IP address to the STA using FILS Secure Container Action Fframe.
-If the STA does not receive the FILS Secure Container Action Fframe containing IP assignment within IP address request timeout period, then the STA may initiate IP address assignment procedure using FILS Secure Container Action Fframe or mechanisms that are out of scope of this specification.
+When the AP is ready with an IP address within IP address request timeout period, then AP shall send the IP address to the STA using FILS Container Action Fframe.
+If the STA does not receive the FILS Container Action Fframe containing IP assignment within IP address request timeout period, then the STA may initiate IP address assignment procedure using FILS Container Action Fframe or mechanisms that are out of scope of this specification.

-STA may use FILS Secure Container Action frame to re-request its IP address to extend the TTL.
-If the STA has included IP Address Assignment element in the FILS Secure Container Action frame, then the AP may respond to the STA in one of the following ways: [13/1358r3, CID 2171] [14/0423r0][CID 4065, 4825]
+STA may use FILS Container Action frame to re-request its IP address to extend the TTL.
+If the STA has included IP Address Assignment element in the FILS Container Action frame, then the AP may respond to the STA in one of the following ways: [13/1358r3, CID 2171] [14/0423r0][CID 4065, 4825]

-If the AP is able to assign IP address immediately, then the AP sets the IP address assignment pending flag in the IP Address Response Control field of the FILS IP Address Assignment element to 0 and includes the IP address, along with other IP address fields as defined in 8.4.2.181 (FILS IP Address Assignment element) in FILS Secure Container Action frame.
+If the AP is able to assign IP address immediately, then the AP sets the IP address assignment pending flag in the IP Address Response Control field of the FILS IP Address Assignment element to 0 and includes the IP address, along with other IP address fields as defined in 8.4.2.181 (FILS IP Address Assignment element) in FILS Container Action frame.
 [CID 4066]

-If the AP is unable to assign IP address, then the AP sets the IP address assignment pending flag in the IP Address Response Control field of the FILS IP Address Assignment element to '”1'” and sets the IP address request timeout to 0 in FILS Secure Container Action frame.
+If the AP is unable to assign IP address, then the AP sets the IP address assignment pending flag in the IP Address Response Control field of the FILS IP Address Assignment element to '”1'” and sets the IP address request timeout to 0 in FILS Container Action frame.

-If the AP needs more time to assign IP address, then the AP sets the IP address assignment pending flag in the IP Address Response Control field of the FILS IP Address Assignment element to '”1'” and sets the IP address request timeout to the maximum estimated time in the unit of seconds within which it (AP) will try to assign an IP address to the requesting STA in FILS Secure Container Action frame.
-When the AP is ready with an IP address within IP address request timeout period, then AP shall send the IP address to the STA using FILS Secure Container Action Fframe.
-If the STA does not receive the FILS Secure Container Action Fframe containing IP assignment within IP address request timeout period, then the STA may initiate IP address assignment procedure using mechanisms that are out of scope of this specification.
+If the AP needs more time to assign IP address, then the AP sets the IP address assignment pending flag in the IP Address Response Control field of the FILS IP Address Assignment element to '”1'” and sets the IP address request timeout to the maximum estimated time in the unit of seconds within which it (AP) will try to assign an IP address to the requesting STA in FILS Container Action frame.
+When the AP is ready with an IP address within IP address request timeout period, then AP shall send the IP address to the STA using FILS Container Action Fframe.
+If the STA does not receive the FILS Container Action Fframe containing IP assignment within IP address request timeout period, then the STA may initiate IP address assignment procedure using mechanisms that are out of scope of this specification.